Karina-00/2020_Rozwiazanie_Front-end-Software-Engineer-Intern_Poznan/Pokedex/README.md

 <img src="src/assets/readme/search.png" width=600>

-- In the detailed view, there are basic information, stats, and evolutions of a particular pokemon.
+- In the detailed view, there are basic information, stats, and evolutions of a particular pokemon and each evolution picture redirects to this pokemon.

  <img src="src/assets/readme/about.png" width=600>